 Steed returns to the house and receives a visit from a tearful Fiona who tells him that she, too, is being blackmailed.
 She hands him a package saying that it must get to a contact in New York otherwise she’s doomed.
 On cue, the phone rings - it’s the voice again, delivering careful instructions for the package’s delivery.
 Fiona tearfully begs him to do what he’s told for both their sake and Steed agrees.

-Steed and Sharp once again fly to New York uneventfully but this time Sharp and Steed go to a party in New York and Steed meets the glamorous Stella Creighton (Joy Webster) who takes the package from him.
+Steed and Sharp once again fly to New York uneventfully but this time Sharp and Steed go to a party in New York.
+Steed meets the glamorous Stella Creighton (Joy Webster) who asks for the package and takes it from him.

 Steed turns on Fiona and explains that they had already worked out the set-up and had set a trap for them.
 Bursting into tears once more, Fiona agrees to turn Queen’s evidence so the gang will be rounded up.